 So much of the world's data is now location-enriched, resulting in a big opportunity to extend location intelligence techniques to conventional big data analytics processes.
 Equally, geospatial-specific processes in GIS tools are becoming too slow for today's data volumes.
 OmniSci bridges this divide by making geospatial capabilities a first-class citizen of our GPU-accelerated analytics platform.
-With OmniSci, geospatial analysts can interactively explore up to millions of polygons and billions of mapped points, and business analysts can now easily incorporate spatio-temporal analysis in their regular big data analytics workflows.
+With OmniSci, geospatial analysts can interactively explore up to millions of polygons and billions of mapped points, BI and big data analysts can now easily incorporate spatio-temporal analysis in their regular big data analytics workflows.